Hannover96/starter/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-#- icon: envelope
+- icon: envelope
-#  icon_pack: fas
+  icon_pack: fas
-#  link: 'mailto:nuesken@uni-potsdam.de'  # For a direct email link, use "mailto:test@example.org".
+  link: 'mailto:nuesken@uni-potsdam.de'  # For a direct email link, use "mailto:test@example.org".
-- icon: 'mailto:nuesken@uni-potsdam.de'
 #- icon: twitter
 #  icon_pack: fab
 #  link: https://twitter.com/GeorgeCushen